-Vanir’s constructability review, bid marketing campaign and on-site construction management and inspection services led to the successful delivery of this complicated project.
+Vanir’s constructability review, bid marketing campaign, on-site construction management and inspection services led to the successful delivery of this complicated project.
 The marine outfall project included:

-- 2,100 lineal feet of owner-furnished, 48-inch concrete cylinder pipe and 250 lineal feet of bored and jacked steel casing
+- 2,100 linear feet (LF) of owner-furnished, 48-inch concrete cylinder pipe and 250 LF of bored and jacked steel casing

 - Sheet pile shoring, cathodic protection of the outfall pipeline and protection and restoration of the beach and park